CTD Resource Ingest Guide

 ---|---|---|---|---|---|

-biolink:ChemicalEntity | biolink:treats_or_applied_or_studied_to_treat | biolink:DiseaseOrPhenotypicFeature | knowledge_assertion | manual_agent | CTD Chemical-Disease records with a T (therapeutic) DirectEvidence code indicate the chemical to be a potential treatment in virtue of its clinical use or study - which maps best to the Biolink predicate treats_or_applied_or_studied_to_treat. |
+biolink:ChemicalEntity | biolink:DiseaseOrPhenotypicFeature | knowledge_assertion | manual_agent | CTD Chemical-Disease records with a "T" (therapeutic) DirectEvidence code indicate the chemical to be a "potential" treatment in virtue of its clinical use or study - which maps best to the Biolink predicate 'treats_or_applied_or_studied_to_treat'. | |

-biolink:ChemicalEntity | biolink:associated_with | biolink:DiseaseOrPhenotypicFeature | statistical_association | data_analysis_pipeline | CTD Chemical-Disease records with an inference score indicate a statistically significant number of shared gene associations that suggest a biological relationship may exist.
-The statistical basis of this relationship maps to the Biolink associated_with predicate. |
+biolink:ChemicalEntity | biolink:DiseaseOrPhenotypicFeature | statistical_association | data_analysis_pipeline | CTD Chemical-Disease records with an inference score have a statistically significant number of shared gene associations that suggest a biological relationship may exist.
+The statistical basis of this general inferred relationship is best reported using the Biolink 'assocaited_with' predicate. |

 Node Types